openziti/ziti-doc/docfx_project/ziti/quickstart.md

 # [New Service via CLI](#tab/create-service-cli)

-To change the administrator password using the CLI simply issue these two commands:
+To create a new service using the CLI simply issue these two commands:

     #load the default cluster id into an environment variable
     cluster=$(ziti edge controller list clusters | tr -s ' ' | cut -d ' ' -f4)